dashorst/wicket-stuff-markup-validator/README.markdown

 the Tuckey developers.
 This validator only validates XHTML based on the XHTML DTDs.
 This package is licensed under the Gnu Public License.

+We have provided the HTML Validator with extra settings to ignore non-DTD, but generally useful and accepted practises, such as the "autocomplete=false" attribute for text fields.
+We also added the ability to ignore a couple of Wicket encoding bugs where & characters were not converted to proper entities.

 Usage
 -----